-If the tenancy is not approvable due to rent affordability (including rent burden and rent reasonableness), the CCHA will attempt to negotiate the rent with the owner.
+If the tenancy is not approvable due to rent affordability or rent reasonableness, the CCHA will attempt to negotiate the rent with the owner.
 If a new, approvable rent is negotiated, the tenancy will be approved.
 If the owner is not willing to negotiate an approvable rent, the family must continue to search for eligible housing within the timeframe of the issued voucher.